Relintai/pandemonium_engine_docs/tutorials/3d/using_transforms.rst

 .. image:: img/transforms_gizmo.png

-For more information on the mathematics of vectors and transforms, please read the :ref:`doc_vector_math` tutorials.
+For more information on the mathematics of vectors and transforms, please read the `doc_vector_math` tutorials.

 Manipulating transforms
 =======================